Brewers vs. Angels Player Props Betting Odds

 - Hits Prop: Over/Under 0.5 (Over Odds: -175)

-- Brian Anderson has 24 hits with four doubles, five home runs, 11 walks and 20 RBI.
+- Willy Adames has four doubles, five home runs, 17 walks and 14 RBI (23 total hits).
+He's also swiped two bases.

 |Opponent